Why Your Brain Decides Something Is Beautiful Before You Do

 The Gestalt psychologists — Max Wertheimer, Kurt Koffka, and Wolfgang Köhler — discovered that our brains don't just passively receive visual information.
 They actively organize it.
 We chunk visual elements into groups based on proximity, similarity, continuation, and closure.

-Ramachandran argues that the process of discovering correlations and binding features together is inherently rewarding.
+Ramachandran & Hirstein's "Science of Art" (1999) argues that the process of discovering correlations and binding features together is inherently rewarding.
 The brain doesn't just register what it's seeing.
 It gets a small "aha" signal each time scattered details begin to click into a meaningful whole.
 So when you look at a painting and your brain gradually groups brushstrokes into a face, that perceptual problem-solving sends signals to the limbic system — the brain's emotion and reward center.

 The portrait in question had a blurred mouth.
 But viewers could still use Bayesian logic to infer what was hidden.
 Putting those pieces together — filling in the gaps — activated those same reward circuits.
 You're not just seeing beauty.
 You're being rewarded for constructing it.